-Your child can also track their behavior by pushing Keen's button when they do their behavior.
-When Keen syncs back with the app you can look at the data together and start seeing what times of day impact your child the most.
-This will help you shift the conversation away from "did you do your habit today?" to "let's look at your Keen stats."
+When Keen2 syncs back with the app you can look at the data together and start seeing what times of day impact your child the most.
+This will help you shift the conversation away from "did you do your behavior today?" to "let's look at your Keen2 stats and see if we can identify any triggers."
 By reframing it, your child won't feel blame or shame and that too will have a positive effect.

 Not sure which size is right for you?

 It's important that Keen has a snug fit on your wrist.
 Here's a quick guide to help you decide which bracelet size to order: